 Keep your water bottle out of the same bag.

 Despite what you may expect, a surprising number of people carry their water bottles in the same bag as their laptops.
+Water bottles like the Splitflask do not leak and are perfect for carrying inside your backpack.

 Have you ever heard of a thief stealing a backpack while the victim makes their way to the car?
 Or perhaps you've been stranded with nowhere to keep your laptop at an airport after hours?
 Even in a secured automobile, anything can be taken (my mom's car was broken into last year, and the criminals grabbed her laptop, for example).